Skip to main content

 Knowing this, it becomes clear that we all must do our part to stop contributing to the plastic pollution problem.

-• We provide recycled glassware, aluminum coffee pods, ceramic mugs, and refillable bath products in our guest rooms.
+• Our guest rooms are stocked with recycled glassware, aluminum coffee pods, ceramic mugs, and large-format refillable bath products—no minis, ever.

 We encourage (and hopefully inspire) other brands in the hospitality industry to phase out single-use plastics wherever possible.
 We’ve always believed in doing what’s best for the planet before it’s required through regulations, and we encourage everyone else to do the same.

-We admire our partners at Pathwater, Bamford, Foodprint Group, and Audi for adopting the same mindset and helping us set the stage for positive change in the industry.
+We admire our partners at Pathwater, Bamford, Foodprint Group, Oceanic Global and Audi for adopting the same mindset and helping us set the stage for positive change in the industry.

 What can you do?